daveschudel/Fedora-KDE/README.md

 <a name="intro"></a>

 # 1) Introduction

+## KDE Plasma v5.27

+Here's a nice article from [It's FOSS](https://news.itsfoss.com/kde-plasma-5-27-release/) on what's new with KDE Plasma v5.27.
+I noticed a few things but after reading the article I'm diving in.
+Of course, if you're running Fedora 37 KDE & you update everything you already have it.

 I've run Fedora since Fedora 9.
 It's my choice for a Linux OS for a number of reasons.
 When I first started with Linux my college used Scientific Linux, based on CentOS which itself is based on RedHat.
 Other students used Ubuntu, but I found it difficult to use since the development tools & other things don't match.
 Think Ubuntu's Build Essentials vs Fedora's Development Tools group.
 Everything I did on my machine matched what was used on the servers.